Teaching Transformations Ivy+ Summit

 Participant testimonials

-The trip to Princeton turned out to be a great occasion to meet new people and get to know firsthand what other institutions are doing in the field of education.
+The summit turned out to be a great occasion to meet new people and get to know firsthand what other institutions are doing in the field of education.
 As a graduate student, I felt empowered because a certain kind of responsibility had been put on my shoulders.
 My view, as well as my colleagues’, was going to be listened to and (hopefully) taken into account for the design of new forms of teaching and learning.
 We were there because our opinions matter.
 In that sense, we were acting as ambassadors of our own work as educators.

 – Almudena Marin-Cobos, doctoral candidate, Latin American and Iberian Cultures